US Attorney: FBI agents search lawmakers’ offices and homes

 In addition, the Republican said he had placed three staffers who were also subject to Friday’s search on paid administrative leave.

-Casada, a Republican from Franklin, resigned from the top leadership post in 2019 after revelations he exchanged sexually explicit text messages about women with his former chief of staff years ago.
+Casada, a Republican from Franklin, resigned from the top leadership post in 2019 after revelations he exchanged sexually explicit text messages about women with Cothren — his former chief of staff — years ago.

-Other controversies included an aide’s cocaine use at a legislative office years ago and allegations of doctoring emails to frame a young black activist – which Casada and the aide both denied.
+Other controversies included Cothren’s cocaine use at a legislative office years ago and allegations of doctoring emails to frame a young black activist – which Casada and Cothren both denied.

 There were also claims of vote-buying attempts on a key education voucher bill arose, which he has firmly denied.

-Casada did not immediately respond to text messages seeking comment.
-Smith, a Republican from Hixson, did not respond to emailed requests for comment.
+Casada and Cothren did not immediately respond to text messages seeking comment.
+Smith, a Republican from Hixson, and Warner, a Republican from Chapel Hill, did not respond to emailed requests for comment.